 İşkembe çorbası is the Turkish cure-all soup — most famously the post-rakı, pre-dawn breakfast eaten at 24-hour işkembe salonları (tripe-soup joints) that exist in every Turkish city, near nightclub districts.
-The dish has Ottoman roots and shares ancestry with Greek patsa and Balkan ciorbă de burta.
-The tripe (usually beef honeycomb tripe) is cleaned, blanched repeatedly, then simmered 3+ hours until completely tender; the cooking liquid is then enriched with yogurt-egg-flour temper into a creamy soup.
+The dish has Ottoman roots — the post-drinking custom dates to the 18th century, and its name derives from Persian shekambe (rumen/tripe) plus şorba (soup) and shares ancestry with Greek patsa and Balkan ciorbă de burta.
+The tripe (usually beef honeycomb tripe) is cleaned, blanched repeatedly, then simmered 3+ hours until completely tender; the cooking liquid is then enriched with a terbiye — egg-yolk-and-flour temper (often with lemon, sometimes yogurt) — into a creamy soup.
 The defining ritual is the table-side condiments: vinegar (sirke) for cutting the rich broth, dried chili (pul biber) for heat, and crushed garlic in vinegar (sarımsaklı sirke) for aromatic kick.
 Eaters customize each spoonful.

 İşkembe çorbası is a soup that looks plain but reveals layers as you eat.
 The base is creamy-white, gently rich from the long-cooked tripe broth and the egg-flour temper.
 The tripe pieces are silky-tender (3 hours of simmering breaks down all the chewy collagen).
 The first spoon is mild and milky.
 Add a teaspoon of garlic-vinegar: suddenly the soup is alive — sharp, herbaceous, bracing.
 Add chili flakes: heat blooms.
 Add lemon: brightness.
 By the third bowl (yes, three) at 4am after a night of rakı, the soup has performed its medical function: you're rehydrated, the garlic has cleared your head, and you're ready to sleep.